fossasia/wp-rotatingtweets/readme.txt

 * **Multi-lingual** - now set up to be multi-lingual.
 The Twitter 'follow' button is automatically translated to match your site's language setting [if Twitter has made the appropriate language available](https://dev.twitter.com/docs/api/1.1/get/help/languages).
 Also uses [Wordpress's multi-lingual capability](http://codex.wordpress.org/I18n_for_WordPress_Developers) to enable translation of all the other text used by the plug-in via language packs.

 Currently the following languages are available:

 * US English *(complete)*
 * British English *(complete - mainly changing 'favorite' to 'favourite'!)*
 * German *(basic tweet display only)*
-* Spanish *(tweet display only)*
+* Spanish *(basic tweet display only)*
-* Italian *(tweet display only)*
+* Italian *(basic tweet display only)*
-* Dutch *(tweet display only)*
+* Dutch *(basic tweet display only)*

-If you have made the plug-in work in your language, please send the [gettext PO and MO files](http://codex.wordpress.org/I18n_for_WordPress_Developers) to [me](http://www.martintod.org.uk/contact-martin/) and I will then share them with everyone else.
+If you have made the plug-in work in your language, please send the translations you'd like to see or, even better, the relevant [gettext PO and MO files](http://codex.wordpress.org/I18n_for_WordPress_Developers) to [me](http://www.martintod.org.uk/contact-martin/) and I will then share them with everyone else.
 You can download [the latest POT file](http://plugins.svn.wordpress.org/rotatingtweets/trunk/languages/rotatingtweets.pot), and [PO files in each language](http://plugins.svn.wordpress.org/rotatingtweets/trunk/languages/) from this site.
 You may find [Poedit](http://www.poedit.net/) rather useful for translation and creation of PO and MO files.

 If you'd like to see what the plug-in looks like in action, you can [see the plug-in working here](http://www.martintod.org.uk/2012/05/29/new-twitter-plugin-to-show-tweets-in-rotation/).